duotkuer/Weather-Indabax-/README.md

 After successful execution of the notebook, you will have:

 - `model.pth`
+  🔹Renamed from best_weather_model.pth
-  🔹 The fine-tuned EfficientNetB3 PyTorch model for inference.
+  🔹The fine-tuned EfficientNetB3 PyTorch model for inference.

 - `pytorchsubmission.csv`
   🔹 A CSV file formatted for Kaggle submission: